Coronavirus guide: cyber hygiene and data

 - Shredding any documents containing personal data once you’ve finished with them.
 If staff do not have a shredder at home, they should be kept securely until the employee returns to work and can place them in the confidential waste bins (as appropriate).

-The Information Commissioner’s Office has published some FAQ related to coronavirus if further information is needed.
+The Information Commissioner’s Office has published some guidance related to coronavirus if further information is needed.

 The NCSC has a wealth of resources to help businesses of all sizes.
 As well as the Small Business Guide, they provide a free cyber security training course for staff that can be watched online.
 The NCSC also sends out a weekly threat report which highlights new or particular important threats or attacks.